lauranieder/aboveandbelow/README.md

 Open a terminal window on the Pi and type.
 ```
-sudo crontab -e
+nano crontab -e
 ```
-It will open the crontab file that you can edit using nano and type.
+It will open the crontab file that you can edit using nano editor and type.
 ```
-@reboot bash /home/pi/aboveandbelow/aboveAndBelowPython/startupStream.sh
+*/2 * * * * bash /home/pi/aboveandbelow/aboveAndBelowPython/checkAndRestart.sh
 ```
 Don't forget to save.
 (Nano reminder : To quit, CTRL+X and then hit Y or O to save.
 If you are not familiar with nano text editor on Pi check a tutorial online. )

-The startupStream.sh file contains a code that will run in a loop, quit and relaunch periodically the python code so if anything goes wrong, it will restart.
+The *checkAndRestart.sh* file contains a code that will check is the *dataStreamer.py* is still running, otherwise it will relaunch it.

+The crontab will launch this script every 2 minutes.

 ```
 #!/bin/bash

-while true
-do
-	printf "RELAUNCH"
+if pgrep -f dataStreamer.py >/dev/null
+then
+     echo "Process dataStreamer is running."
+else
+     echo "Process dataStreamer is not running.
+Starting dataStreamer.py."
    	 python3 /home/pi/aboveandbelow/aboveAndBelowPython/dataStreamer.py &
-	sleep 120
-	printf "KILL PYTHON"
-	pkill -9 python
-	sleep 5
-done
+fi
 ```
-This section must be updated with the new crontab https://stackoverflow.com/questions/16798111/how-to-find-kill-a-specific-python-program
+Reference for finding a specific python code. https://stackoverflow.com/questions/16798111/how-to-find-kill-a-specific-python-program